HTU-Jordan/weather-station-dashboard/README.md

 ## Folder Structure
-Stylesheet, logo, font and footer files are place in the `WWW` folder.
+Stylesheet, logo, font and footer files are place in the `www` folder.
 Shiny readily accepts them in this directory.

 ## Source Code Explanation
 - `global.R`